Stelios Demetriou

-Stelios Demetriou (Στέλιος Δημητρίου; born 4 October 1990) is a Cypriot international footballer who plays as a full back for Niki Volos.
+Stelios Demetriou (Στέλιος Δημητρίου; born 4 October 1990) is a Cypriot international footballer who plays as a full back for Enosis Neon Paralimni.
 He has previously played for Doxa Katokopias, Akritas Chlorakas, Apollon Limassol, Ermis Aradippou, Lokomotiv Plovdiv, St Mirren, Ross County and Macclesfield Town.

 Club career

 Stelios Demetriou won the first trophy in his career with Ermis Aradippou in the Cypriot Super Cup in 2014 against APOEL, and it was also the club's first trophy in its history.
 He has also represented Cyprus at under-21 level.

 Demetriou signed for Scottish Championship side St Mirren in January 2017.
 After impressing in his short time at the club, he signed a new one-year deal in June 2017.
 Demetriou helped St Mirren win the 2017–18 Scottish Championship, but was released at the end of his contract.

 On 25 June 2018 Demetriou signed for Scottish Championship side Ross County.
 He then moved to Macclesfield Town in January 2019.
 He was released by Macclesfield after only two appearances.